Links to resources about ecotourism accreditation and certification programs, codes of practice and

 Policymaker/Stakeholder Guidelines provide a framework for development of, and appropriate activity and conduct at sensitive natural and cultural sites.

-• Global Code of Ethics for Tourism updatedfrom the UN World Tourism Organization. " The global Code of Ethic for Tourism sets a frame of reference for the responsible and sustainable development of world tourism at the dawn of the new millennium."
+• Global Code of Ethics for Tourism UN World Tourism Organization.
+"The global Code of Ethic for Tourism sets a frame of reference for the responsible and sustainable development of world tourism.
+It draws inspiration from many similar declarations and industry codes that have come before and it adds new thinking that reflects our changing society at the beginning of the 21st century."

-• World Heritage Centre updatedEverything you always wanted to know about World Heritage but didn't know where to find it.
-English, Français "Protecting natural and cultural properties of outstanding universal value against the threat of damage in a rapidly developing world".
+• UNESCO World Heritage Centre Everything you always wanted to know about World Heritage but didn't know where to find it.
+English, Français.
+"Protecting natural and cultural properties of outstanding universal value against the threat of damage in a rapidly developing world".

 See also What is Ecotourism?, Accreditation & Certification Programs, Outdoor Recreation & Adventure Activities, Other Tourism Resources and Sustainable Design & Management